py2ai/py2ai.github.io/_posts/2022-09-17-How-to-make-an-image-to-text-classifier-app.md

 </div>
 <br>

-# How to improve accuracty of tesseract
+# How to improve accuracy of tesseract

-The default Page segmentation method (psm) in tesseract is page page of text.
+The default Page segmentation method (psm) in tesseract is page of text.
 It means that tesseract expects a page of text when it segments an image.
 If you’re going to crop small region for OCR, try a different segmentation mode, using the --psm argument.
 Note that adding a white border to text which is too tightly cropped may also help.
-We can see a list of available psm modes using `tesseract --help-psm`.
+We have see a list of available psm modes using `tesseract --help-psm`.

 ```
 (base) PS C:\Users\ps\Desktop> tesseract --help-psm